Sterling hits seven-year high vs euro on divergent policy bets

 LONDON, March 10 Sterling hit a seven-year high against the euro on Tuesday as traders bet on a divergent monetary policy path between the euro zone, where a 1.1 trillion euro asset purchase programme began this week, and Britain.

-Less than two months before the most uncertain UK parliamentary elections in decades, the cost of hedging against sharp swings in the pound rose sharply.
+Less than two months ahead of the most uncertain UK parliamentary elections in decades, the cost of hedging against sharp swings in the pound rose sharply.

 While the European Central Bank has started flooding the euro zone with money to boost inflation, Bank of England Governor Mark Carney said on Tuesday that it would be "extremely foolish" to use more monetary stimulus to fight a temporary plunge in UK inflation caused by declining oil prices.